ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

 **Spring** supports both **Programatic** and **Declarative** transaction management.
 It also supports **Global** and **Local** transactions.

 ### Global vs Local Transaction
-Local transaction deals with single data source (e.g. JDBC) in a centralized system Global transaction deals with multiple data sources (e.g. JDBC, JMS) in a distributed system
+**Local transaction** deals with single data source (e.g. JDBC) in a centralized system
+**Global transaction** deals with multiple data sources (e.g. JDBC, JMS) in a distributed system.
+A global transaction is the collection of multiple local transactions

+### Programatic vs Declarative transaction

+Spring suppoprts two different types of transaction management called **Programatic** and **Declarative** transaction management

+* **Programatic:** This means, you need to manage the transaction in your code.
+It is hard to maintain
+* **Declarative:** This means you seperate the transaction management code from your business logic.
+You need to use XML or annotation based configuration to manage the transactions.